erhathaway/git_off/README.md

 ## TODO / Current issues:

 1. Test that git `push` and `pull` work with cron job.
 There may be an issue on some systems accessing SSH environmental variables.
 Please let me know if you experience this (or any other errors).

+2. Add support for file staging area.
+Aka, add multiple files and use one commit message

+3. Add time parameter to commit command.
+This parameter can be used to specify how long in the future until the commit should take place